 You have the right to access your personal information.
 This can be arranged by calling (03) 8676 0667 or writing.
 Your request should include a detailed description of the information required.
 To ensure information is only disclosed to those entitled to it you may be asked for identification, or in the case of a telephone call asked to answer a series of questions to verify your identity.

 If we are unable to provide you with access to your information, we will inform you of the reasons why.

 If you have an enquiry or complaint about our information handling practices, please contact us by calling (03) 8676 0667 or alternatively write to:

 You can also contact us if you believe that the privacy of your personal information has been compromised or not adequately protected.

 It is our intention to resolve any complaint as quickly as possible and to your satisfaction.
 If you are not satisfied with the response provided by us, please let us know and our Privacy Officer will investigate further and respond to you.
-If you are still not satisfied, you can contact external bodies that deal with privacy complaints such as the Federal Privacy Commissioner.
+If you are still not satisfied or if we do not respond to your complaint within 30 days, you can contact external bodies that deal with privacy complaints such as the Office of the Australian Information Commissioner.
 This body may forward your complaint to another external dispute resolution body if it considers the complaint would be better handled by that body.

 GPO Box 5218

 This Policy is provided for the purposes of information only.
 While we have taken care to ensure that it is accurate and current, we provide no guarantee as to its accuracy or currency.
 We accept no liability for loss or damage suffered as a result of reliance on the information provided in this Policy.